Smalling and family robbed at home

-Chris Smalling: Roma defender and family robbed by armed men at home
+Chris Smalling robbed: Roma defender and family 'very shaken up' after ordeal

 Last updated on .From the section European Football

-Roma defender Chris Smalling and his family were victims of an armed robbery at their home early on Friday.
+Roma defender Chris Smalling says he and his family are unharmed but "very shaken up" after they were victims of an armed robbery at home on Friday.

 The robbery took place at the former Manchester United centre-back's home in southern Rome, with luxury watches and jewellery taken.

-Police, who were called to the house at 5am local time, are investigating the incident, in which no-one was harmed.
+"Hoping these people can find a more meaningful way to live their lives without causing such harm and distress to others."

-Smalling is understood to be shocked by the incident but is now calm after the situation was brought under control.
+Police, who were called to the house at 5am local time, are investigating the incident.

 On Thursday evening, the defender watched from the sidelines with a knee injury as Roma secured a Europa League quarter-final aggregate win over Ajax.

-Smalling, who earned the last of his 31 England caps in June 2017, joined Roma in October 2020 on a permanent deal, having spent the previous season on loan.
+Smalling, who earned the last of his 31 England caps in June 2017, joined Roma from United in October 2020 on a permanent deal, having spent the previous season on loan.